Term 3, weeks 8 and 9

-Available to Y1-Y2 students in the School for Cross-Faculty Studies
+Available to first- and second-year students in the School for Cross-faculty Studies

 This Certificate aims to promote an understanding of the professional environment, for personal growth and professional development, by making explicit the link between communication and employability.